pcoccoli/website/template/content/projects.md

 For more details on the project, see the [project overview page](https://github.com/opencybersecurityalliance/stix-shifter/blob/master/OVERVIEW.md).

-## OpenDXL Ontology Project
+## OpenDXL Ontology

-* Focused on development of open, interoperable cybersecurity messaging format for use with OpenDXL messaging bus
+The OpenDXL Ontology project is focused on the development of an open and interoperable cybersecurity messaging format for use with the OpenDXL messaging bus.

 * Categorized set of messages used to perform actions on cybersecurity products and notifications used to signal when significant security-related events occur
 * Incorporates other common open standards for message content (OpenC2, STIX, etc.)
 * Includes sample code that demonstrates how to integrate the ontology into existing security products and related solutions